What Sounds Do Cats Hate?

 There are of course other factors that determine how much a cat will detest or tolerate a sound.
 Perhaps they have inherited some dislike towards specific sounds from their parents.
 Or, a certain sound can remind them of a traumatic experience.
 It could also be a hard-wired trait that goes back to the evolution of the species.

 Cats are pretty tolerant of most sounds but peace and quiet is most definitely preferred.
-Let's recap on the main sounds cats hate (and which you should avoid!):
+Let's recap on the main sounds cats hate and therefore you should avoid:

-- Sounds similar to hiss sounds: such as the sound of plastic bags being rustled (similar to hiss).
+- Sounds similar to hiss sounds: such as the sound of plastic bags being rustled.
 Perhaps you can try use reusable fabric bags when you go shopping.

-- Vacuum cleaner (loud, intrusive and seems never-ending).
+- Vacuum cleaner: these are loud, intrusive and can seem never-ending.
 We recommend you take your cat to another room whilst you vacuum.

-- Motorbikes, engines, fireworks - anything loud.
+- Motorbikes, engines, fireworks: anything loud.
 Of course you cannot control who drives past your home.
-But perhaps keep windows closed in places your cats like to lie.
+But perhaps keep windows closed in places where your cats like to lie down.

-- High frequency sounds like fluorescent lightbulbs and LCD display.
-Avoid when you can.
+- High frequency sounds: like fluorescent lightbulbs and LCD display.
+Avoid them when possible.

-- Clicking mouth noises.
-This is probably the easiest one to avoid, so let's implement it!
-And some of your fellow humans may be just as thankful as your cat...
+- Clicking mouth noises: this is probably the easiest one to avoid, so implement it right away.

-If you avoid these irritating sounds and provide your feline with a chilled environment, you will have one content pet.
+If you avoid these irritating sounds and provide your feline with a calm environment, you will have a happy cat.
 We encourage you to discover some pleasant music for cats or dabble in some classical music - you may find it is a genre you will love just as much as them!
 We also encourage you to read our article about how to make your cat happy, for more tips and tricks.

 If you want to read similar articles to What Sounds Do Cats Hate?, we recommend you visit our Facts about the animal kingdom category.